How do I access my network files on campus?

 How do I send mail to one of the listservs (campus.events, personal.announcements, faculty.discussion and staff.discussion)?

 You must be a member of one of these listservs in order to send email to it.
-To sign up for these, login to BraveWeb and at the top left, select Profile, then Communication Options.
+To sign up for these, log in to BraveWeb and at the top right, click your name and then select Profile.
+When that page loads, at the top left, click Profile and then select Communication Options.

 Which listserv is most appropriate for my message?